digitaltwinconsortium/ManufacturingOntologies/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdigitaltwinconsortium%2FManufacturingOntologies%2Fmain%2FDeployment%2Farm.json)

+Note: During deployment, you must provide a password for a VM used to host the production line simulation and for UA Cloud Twin.
+The password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
+The password must be between 12 and 72 characters long.

 You can also **visualize** the resources that will get deployed by clicking the button below:

 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fdigitaltwinconsortium%2FManufacturingOntologies%2Fmain%2FDeployment%2Farm.json" data-linktype="external"><img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true" alt="Visualize" data-linktype="external"></a>